What are the benefits of NoSQL databases?

 Now that you understand the basics of NoSQL databases, you’re ready to give them a shot.

-For those who prefer structured learning, MongoDB University is completely free online training that will walk you step-by-step through the process of learning MongoDB.
+For those who prefer structured learning, MongoDB University offers completely free online training that will walk you step by step through the process of learning MongoDB.

 When you’re ready to interact with MongoDB using your favorite programming language, check out the Quick Start Tutorials.
 These tutorials will help you get up and running as quickly as possible in the language of your choice.

 This article was written by Lauren Schaefer, a MongoDB Developer Advocate.